 Are budget hotels the best value choice for business travellers?

-Good corporate citizens often opt for the cost-conscious hotels.
-But with so many brands, strong marketing and new budget products, do guests know which ones offer best value?
+Want to opt for cost-conscious hotels?
+With so many brands, marketing and new budget products, which offer best value?

 The growth of budget hotel brands